ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 | Axial                     | Topic             | Core            | Interpretive   | Interpreting              | Heuristic       |
 | Selective                 | Analytical        | Satelite code   | Reflexive      | Pattern coding            |                 |

 Codes can be generated inductively or deductively.
 The inductive approach begins with a set of empirical observations, seeking patterns in those observations, and then theorizing about those patterns, that is, from salient aspects identified in the data.
-The deductive approach begins with a theory, developing hypotheses from that theory, and then collecting and analyzing data to test those hypotheses, that is, according to predefined areas of interest.
+The deductive approach begins with a theory, developing hypotheses from that theory, and then collecting and analysing data to test those hypotheses, that is, according to predefined areas of interest.

 ### **Second-level coding**